anxlgit/Faith/README.md

 Faith is a personal website / project in which try to apply all knowledge on web design that I get along the way.

-1.0 was made in pure PHP/HTML/SASS, and 2.0 is being developed in Metalsmith.
+1.0 was made in PHP/HTML/SASS, 2.0 was developed in Metalsmith, and 3.0 went back to old school HTML and CSS.

 ![Faith Preview](faith preview.png)